 Always use mangoes that are ripe because they will be sweeter and more aromatic.
 As far as cantaloupe, always make sure that the fruit is ripe as well.
 The fresher the fruits, the tastier the soup will be.

-Between you and me, as long as these fruits are available, I would not mind making this soup again.
+As long as these fruits are available between you and me, I would not mind making this soup from time to time.
 Who said we could not have it year-round?
 This could also be served as an appetizer or even at breakfast with crusty bread.
 W

 Well what are we waiting for?
 Let’s get cooking!

 This mango and cantaloupe soup recipe was originally posted on August 16, 2015.
 It has been updated to add more content.